 - Human papillomavirus (HPV): For women through age 26, men through age 21, and certain men through age 26 (those who have compromised immune systems or who have sex with other men).

-- Measles-mumps-rubella (MMR): If you were born in 1957 or later, you need at least one dose of MMR.
-Those going to school, travelers, and health care workers need two doses.
+- Measles-mumps-rubella (MMR): If you were born in 1957 or later, you need at least 1 dose of MMR.
+Those going to school, travelers, and health care workers need 2 doses.

-- Pneumococcal: Everyone age 65 and up should get two types of pneumococcal vaccine, but not on the same day.
-If you were vaccinated before age 65 because of a health condition, talk to your health care provider about what doses you may need.
+- Pneumococcal: Everyone 65 and older needs two types of pneumococcal vaccine.
+If you were vaccinated before age 65 because of a health condition, talk to your health care provider about what you need.

-- If you’re traveling outside the United States, you may need to be vaccinated against hepatitis A, hepatitis B, measles, mumps, rubella, influenza, meningococcal disease, yellow fever, typhoid, rabies, or Japanese encephalitis.
+- If you’re traveling outside the United States, you may need to be vaccinated against hepatitis A, hepatitis B, measles, mumps, rubella, influenza, meningococcal, yellow fever, typhoid, rabies, or Japanese encephalitis.
 Talk to your provider about where you're traveling.